joshcanhelp/josh-to-11/input/posts/2020/2020-12-31-protect-wordpress-rest-api-with-oauth2-auth0.md

 In order for this tutorial to work, you'll need to have the following.

-* You should already have an Auth0 tenant and be familiar with how to create and manage applications and connections.
-The [Getting Started](https://auth0.com/docs/get-started) section of the Auth0 documentation is a good place to start.
+* You should already have an Auth0 tenant (sign up for free [here](https://auth0.com/signup)) and be familiar with how to create applications and connections.
+If you're starting from scratch, the WordPress plugin installation instructions will get you up to speed.
 * You should have a WordPress site(s) running and using the [Login by Auth0 plugin](https://wordpress.org/plugins/auth0/).
 The [installation instructions](https://auth0.com/docs/customize/integrations/cms/wordpress-plugin/install-login-by-auth0) show how to add Auth0 login to a new or existing WordPress site.
-* You should have at least one other application integrated with Auth0 to call the WordPress API.
-This tutorial includes instructions for a simple local application you can run to test this out if you're not ready to work with a live application right away.
+* You should have at least one other application [integrated with Auth0](https://auth0.com/docs/libraries/).
+This tutorial will provide a link to a locally-running application that you can use to test this system.

+Alright, let's get started!

 ## What is the WP REST API?